srikanthjaikumar/INFM600/README.md

 of a cell tower and draw a dotted circle around the same to represent area of coverage.
 The most common tourist spots will then be depicted using pins on the map.
-This would provide us with a clear representation of the maximum number of tourist spots that fall within the range of a tower and it would thus be more feasible to implement Wi-Fi technology in the same.
+This would provide us with a clear representation of the maximum number of tourist spots that fall within the range of a tower which would result in locations that are most viable to implement Wi-Fi technology.

 This dataset has been generated according to the specifications for class INFM600, Fall 2015 at the University of Maryland, College Park.